 Readers here know that I recommend a process which I’ve called the upset clearing process.
 Using this, we “source,” or get to the bottom of, the original upset.
 When we’ve reached the source of the upset and completed the experience at the base of it, the upset disappears and often will not return to bother us.

 There is a part of me that sighs when I introduce this subject.
-Because, although it sounds straightforward, it’s not entirely straightforward.
+Because, although it sounds straightforward, it’s not entirely so.
 Many people don’t know how to work the process.
 Many fail to locate an image of their earlier upset.
 Many fail to grab the first image that flies by their minds.
 Some don’t know how to “be with” the image.
 Some try to move the process forward when they should be passively observing.

 There are many reasons why we may find ourselves unable to make the process work and I don’t know what to do about that through the medium of writing.
 If I were standing beside another person, I could guide them through the process.
 But writing?
 Not obvious how to do it.